MikeDigitize/JSFundamentals/README.md

 ## Prototypal inheritance

 JavaScript is an object oriented language.
 Everything is an object or behaves like one.
 Functions are just callable objects.
 They can have properties and methods like any other object yet the two should be thought of as two distinct constructs; two constructs which essentially form the building blocks of JavaScript as a language.
+Functions as such are recognised as a separate data type.

 ```javascript